 What is a Direct Payment?

 Direct Payments offer you more choice and control over how your support is provided and who provides it.
 You can make changes to your care and support to suit you.
+Through direct payments you can decide to employ your own carers.
+If you employ staff directly these are called personal assistants.
+The Direct Payment Support Service can help with all aspects of recruiting and employing personal assistants.

 We will arrange for a social care assessment and a financial assessment.
 The law says that any financial support that we give you must be means-tested.